Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Exercise regularly and maintain a healthy weight.
 Ask your healthcare provider how much you should weigh and about the best exercise plan for you.
 Extra weight puts pressure on your bladder and may make your symptoms worse.
-Ask him to help you create a weight loss plan if you are overweight.
+Ask him or her to help you create a weight loss plan if you are overweight.

 - Do pelvic muscle exercises often.
 Your pelvic muscles help you stop urinating.
 Squeeze these muscles tightly for 5 seconds, then relax for 5 seconds.
 Gradually work up to squeezing for 10 seconds.
 Do 3 sets of 15 repetitions a day, or as directed.
 This will help strengthen your pelvic muscles and improve bladder control.